-In this article, we’ll go over the reasons why it is vital to screen potential tenants.
-Furthermore, we will also give an overview of the advantages of enlisting tenant screening services from a South Florida property management firm.
+Let’s go over the reasons why it is vital to screen potential tenants.
+As we’re reputedly managing South Florida rental properties we will also give an overview of the advantages of enlisting tenant screening services.

 Why do you need to screen your tenants?